 Early Life and Stage Work

 Alfredo James Pacino was born in New York City on April 25, 1940.
 He was the only child of Italian immigrants from Sicily who separated when he was a toddler.
 After they split, Pacino’s father moved to California and Pacino was raised by his mother and grandparents in the Bronx.
 Though somewhat shy as a child, in his early teens Pacino developed an interest in acting and was later accepted at the High School of Performing Arts.
 However, he proved to be a poor student, failing most of his classes before he eventually dropped out at age 17.

 After leaving school, Pacino worked a variety of jobs before moving to Greenwich Village in 1959 to pursue his dreams of becoming an actor.
 He began studying theater at the Herbert Berghof Studio and soon landed parts in off-Broadway productions, including a 1963 role in the William Saroyan play Hello, Out There.
 In 1966, Pacino made the next step forward in his career when he was accepted at the Actors Studio, where he studied under renowned coach Lee Strasberg.
-Pacino’s work there led to more-significant projects in 1969; namely, the Broadway production of Does a Tiger Wear a Necktie?—for which he received a Tony Award—and a part in the coming-of-age film Me, Natalie.
+Pacino’s work there led to his involvement in prominent projects like the 1969 Broadway production of Does a Tiger Wear a Necktie?—for which he received a Tony Award—and a part in that year's coming-of-age film Me, Natalie.

 Al Pacino Movies